-Disneyworld Ticket Prices Are Going Up, And They’re Going To Keep Going Up.
-Here’s Why
+Disneyworld Ticket Prices Are Going Up, And They’re Going To Keep Going Up — Here’s Why

 The good news is that DHS is set to debut the new Toy Story Land, complete with a whole host of new attractions, shops, and restaurants, on June 30, with Star Wars Land (or more specifically: Star Wars: Galaxy’s Edge) and with it, a Star Wars-themed resort hotel, to follow in 2019.

-Meanwhile, Epcot, now pushing 40 years old, is in desperate need of some fresh energy.
+Meanwhile, Epcot, now pushing 40-years-old, is in desperate need of some fresh energy.
 New attractions are in the works, and a five-year overhaul of the park was announced at this year’s D23 convention.

 Transportation Hassles

-Last, but perhaps not least, are issues with Disney’s internal transportation system.
+Last, but perhaps not least, there are issues with Disney’s internal transportation system.
 The famed monorail system, which flows through three Deluxe resorts (the Contemporary, the Grand Floridian, and the Polynesian), and which generates a premium room price for the privilege, is aging, expensive, and prone to breakdowns, according to Theme Park Tourist.
 Keeping it up and running is at once both expensive and necessary (imagine Disneyworld’s marketing without the “highway in the sky” gliding through the background).

 Meanwhile, another transportation innovation is coming to the parks.
 Also revealed by Theme Park Tourist, the park is introducing a gondola system to shuttle guests to and from various resorts and parks.
 Construction has already begun, although it remains unclear when the first guests will get to ride the new system.